dalmia/David-Silver-Reinforcement-learning/Week 6 - Value Function Approximations/README.md

 - The methods that have been described earlier are not practical for the kind of problems that RL are applied to because of the sheer number of states and corresponding actions possible.
 For large-scale problems, we use **Function Approximators**.
 This week covers Value Function Approximations (VFA), while the next week looks at Policy Based Approximations.

 - There are two kinds of approaches to function approximations:
-  - Incremental Methods: Update value function online upon seeing new data.
+  - **Incremental Method**: Update value function online upon seeing new data.
-  - Batch Methods: Update value function in a batch.
+  - **Batch Methods**: Update value function in a batch.

 - The idea is to estimate the value function for the entire state (and action) space using only a set of parameters *W*.
   The advantages are two fold:
   - It saves memory.
   - It allows generalization to unseen states.

-- We have many different function approximators (FAs) like Decision Tree, Neural Networks, etc. Here, we stick to only those FAs which are differentiable - Linear combination of features and Neural Networks.
+- We have many different function approximators (FAs) like Decision Tree, Neural Networks, etc. Here, we stick to only those FAs which are differentiable - *Linear combination of features* and *Neural Networks*.
 The challenge compared to Supervised Learning (SL) is that the data is non-iid.

 - Use Gradient descent for updating the weights according to the cost function.